hiiamboris/red-wiki/Macros(SPEL:-semantic-programming-enhancement-logic).md

 (max 1 (max 2 (max 3 4)))

-Where max here refers to the original definition?
+Where max here refers to the original definition.

 It would also be nice if the syntax could be (max 1 2 3 4) instead of introducing and constructing a list.